 A firearm is not required to be in a locked container or disabled with a trigger lock in a residence, during the following exceptions: (1) when carried on the person; (2) during use for cleaning and maintenance; or (3) during use for lawful self-defense.
-A violation of the regulations of the proposed ordinance is a misdemeanor punishable by a fine not exceeding one thousand dollars (\$1,000.00), and also exposes violators to civil penalties pursuant to Goleta Municipal Code Chapter 1.02.
+A violation of the proposed ordinance only exposes violators to civil penalties pursuant to Goleta Municipal Code Chapter 1.02.
 (Administrative Citations) in the amounts provided in Section 1.02.080.
+City Council removed any criminal penalties from the ordinance in the first reading.